-You must give a weekly bathing to your pets with shampoo to remove dust and oily materials from body coat.
+You must give weekly bathing to your pets with shampoo to remove dust and oily materials from the body coat.
 This bathing will reduce the pollen grain and other environmental allergens that relieves the itching.
-Take the expert advice from an experienced vet for the best shampoo suited for your pet.
+Take expert advice from an experienced vet for the best shampoo suited for your pet.
 Ensure quick drying after every bathing that will also reduce the chance of allergies.

 4. Checking Foods

 If you suspect that your dog has a food allergy, it will need to be put on an exclusive prescription or hydrolyzed protein diet that to free from the allergen.
 The decision will be given by your vet to use the specific food for your pet which is suitable for her.